 If a risk-informed ISI program has been adopted, the inspector should obtain the licensee submittal that requested use of this alternative method and the safety evaluation report issued by the NRC.
 Compare this material to the ISI program to ensure the requirements are met.

-.
+b.
 Means of preparing plans and schedules and filing them with enforcement and regulatory authorities having jurisdiction at the facility.

-.
+c.
 Site administrative procedures to define the authority and responsibilities of the persons or organizations involved with the final evaluation and acceptance of PSI/ISI results for the licensee.

-.
-Process for demonstrating alternative nondestructive examination methods to the ANII in accordance with the ASME Code, Section XI
+d.
+Process for demonstrating alternative nondestructive examination methods to the ANII in accordance with the ASME Code, Section XI, IWA-2240.

-.
+Guidance: If there are no alternative nondestructive examination methods proposed in the PSI/ISI program, then this step may be skipped.

+e.
 The ASME Code edition and addenda to be used for PSI/ISI is identified.

-02.0 Program Scope.
+02.03 Program Scope.
 Verify the PSI/ISI program, including examinations and tests, is in conformance with relevant ASME Code, Section XI editions and addenda, and ASME Code cases proposed for use as part of the plan, as follows:

-Guidance: Pursuant to 10 CFR 50.55a(g)ASME Section XI, IWA-2420, and Section XI, IWA-6000, the licensee develops PSI and ISI plans and schedules.
-Exceptions to or deviations from requirements shall be in accordance with those permitted by the PSI/ISI program as approved by the NRC.
+Guidance: Pursuant to 10 CFR 50.55a(g), ASME Section XI, IWA-2420, and ASME Section XI, IWA-6000, the licensee develops PSI and ISI plans and schedules.
+Exceptions to or deviations from examination requirements shall be in accordance with those permitted by the PSI/ISI program as approved by the NRC.

 It may be necessary to obtain support from NRO to support this phase of inspections.
 Contact NRO as needed to obtain the necessary support.